AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 _FinalDraft.md

 #### Fabrication

-To test out the pulse inlet flow thoroughly, the team continued the idea of using the tipping bucket from 2018.
-Based on that tipping bucket, UASB-R fabricated an inlet system using four pipes, where the tipping bucket pours the waste water, as shown in Figure 12.
+The team continued the idea of using the tipping bucket from 2018 (i.e. where the wastewater flows out of a tipping bucket into the inlet after a certain amount of wastewater is collected to create a pulsed flow).
+Based on this idea, UASB-R fabricated an inlet system using four pipes, where the tipping bucket pours the wastewater, as shown in Figure 12.

 Based on the sketch in Figure 12, the red section represents a wastewater tank that holds wastewater before entering **[entering?
 FIXED CJMS]** the tipping bucket, and the black box located on the bottom of the drawing is the four pipe outlet system that deliver the waste water evenly to the sludge blanket reactor.
-The system can be called ***"the flow distribution system"***
+The system can be called the "flow distribution system".

 <p align="center">
 <img src="https://github.com/AguaClara/UASB/blob/master/Images/BC6EE48D-AAA1-43AC-A45D-0C40D29D7809.jpeg?raw=true" width="250px"/></p>